 - Pastry dulce de leche: it's thicker and holds well in fillings and it's the one we use for this banoffee cake and the Alfajores recipe.

 Layer: you need to use what we call pastry dulce de leche, which is much thicker than regular.
 Otherwise, it won't hold and will run down the sides like a glaze.
-But I found that one of the most popular brand here in Argentina can be found on amazon - Vacalin dulce de leche Repostero (thicker confiture) and Veronica Dulce de Leche Repostero (thick milk jam). - Regular dulce de leche: is more runny and is great to top buttermilk pancakes or use to make dulce de leche brownies.
+But I found that one of the most popular brands here in Argentina can be found on amazon - Vacalin dulce de leche Repostero (thicker confiture) and Veronica Dulce de Leche Repostero (thick milk jam).

 Whipped cream